 In May of 1844 Cole agreed to accept Frederic E. Church as a student in his studio.
 Church’s father agreed to pay $300 per year for young affluent Church’s instruction.
 This agreement lasted until June, 1846.
 Room and board was three dollars a week.
 Cole took on a second student, Benjamin McConkey, on the same terms.

 In February 1846, Cole began another series of paintings to be called “The Cross and the World.”
 Cole’s second studio, some distance from the main house, was built during this period and was used by the artist from this time on.
 Cole was very proud of this building, which came to be known as the“New Studio”, and loved to show it off to visitors.

-On February 6, 1848, the Cole family attended a morning service at Saint Luke's Episcopal Church in Catskill.
+On February 6, 1848, the Cole family attended a morning service at Saint Luke’s Episcopal Church in Catskill.
 After lunch, Cole complained of lassitude and by midnight his condition worsened and the doctor was summoned.
 An attack of pleurisy and congestion of his lungs followed.
 Thomas Cole died in the Main House at Cedar Grove at 8 pm on Friday, February 11th, 1848.
-The funeral was held at Saint Luke's Church and burial was in the family vault about 1/4 mile from Cedar Grove on February 15th.
+The funeral was held at Saint Luke’s Church and burial was in the family vault at Cedar Grove on February 15th.
 Due to extremely cold weather, however, very few friends could attend these last rites.
-Cole's body was later moved to the Thomson Street Cemetery.
+Cole’s body was later moved to the Thomson Street Cemetery.